birdybro/MkDocs_MiSTer_old/README.md

 # MkDocs_MiSTer
 https://birdybro.github.io/MkDocs_MiSTer/ - Temporary location of site

 A proposed replacement for the MiSTer FPGA Github Wiki's user guides.

+Goals:
+* Capture SEO ranking for documentation searches and accurately guide users to known-good documentation.
+GitHub wiki's are not bot-crawled, so a separate documentation site was necessary.
+* Easy UX design through automated static site generation, so MkDocs was obvious.
+* Attractive interface, so Material for MkDocs was chosen.

 ## Useful resources